Ackerman - An

 great mix of danger, friendship, love, and suspense.
 Eileen's second

-novel, In the Shadow of a Quarter Moon, will be released by
+novel, In the Shadow of a Quarter Moon, was released by

 NAL/Penguin in 2011.